G. W. & W. D. Hewitt

 G. W. & W. D. Hewitt was a prominent architectural firm in the eastern United States at the turn of the twentieth century.
 It was founded in Philadelphia in 1878, by brothers George Wattson Hewitt (1841–1916) and William Dempster Hewitt (1847–1924), both members of the American Institute of Architects.
-The firm specialized in churches, hotels and palatial residences, especially crenelated mansions such as Maybrook (1881), Druim Moir (1885–86) and Boldt Castle (1900–04).
-The last was built for George C. Boldt, owner of Philadelphia's Bellevue-Stratford Hotel (1902–04), G.W. & W.D.
-Hewitt's most well-known building.
+The firm specialized in churches, hotels and palatial residences, especially crenelated mansions, such as Maybrook (1881), Druim Moir (1885–86) and Boldt Castle (1900–04).

+The last, which was built for George C. Boldt, owner of Philadelphia's Bellevue-Stratford Hotel at 220 South Broad Street in Center City Philadelphia (1902–04), is G.W. & W.D.
+Hewitt's best known building.

 Career

-George Hewitt worked in the office of John Notman, and became an expert on English ecclesiastical architecture.
+Hewitt worked in the office of John Notman, and became an expert on English ecclesiastical architecture.
 In 1867, he formed a partnership with John Fraser and Frank Furness, which lasted until 1871.
 The younger men formed their own firm, Furness & Hewitt, whose most notable building was the Pennsylvania Academy of the Fine Arts (1871–76).
 Louis Sullivan worked briefly as a draftsman for Furness & Hewitt (June – November 1873), and left descriptions of the Hewitt brothers (speaking of himself in third person as "Louis"):

 George Hewitt [was] a slender, moustached person, pale and reserved, who seldom relaxed from pose.
 It was he who did the Victorian Gothic in its pantalettes, when a church building or something of the sort was on the board.
 With precision, as though he held his elements by pincers, he worked out the decorous sublimities of inanity, as per the English current magazines and other English sources.
 He was a clean draftsman, and believed implicitly that all that was good was English.
 Louis regarded him with admiration as a draftsman, and with mild contempt as a man who kept his nose in books.